mecparts/RetroWiFiModem/README.md

 You'd most likely want to omit the 10 pin header and just wire the DE-9F right to the board.

-You might notice that the vias are unusually large by today's standards.
-The reason for that is to allow the option of constructing the PCB as a single sided board, replacing the top layer of copper with 11 jumpers.

 ## The Software

 In a nod to its popularity, the command set I used largely follows that